liliwei25/addressbook-level4/collated/main/liliwei25.md

 /**
- *  Shows a person's address on Google Maps in browser */ public class MapCommand extends UndoableCommand {
+ *  Shows a person's address on Google Maps in browser */ public class MapCommand extends Command {
     public static final String COMMAND_WORD = "map";
     public static final String MESSAGE_USAGE = COMMAND_WORD + ": Shows the address on Google Maps of the person "
             + "identified by the index number used in the last person listing. "